WetenSchaap/pycrofluidics/readme.md

 Probably, your device name changed.
 This happens when you plug the device into a different USB port, and sometimes just randomly.
 Change the name of the device in the config file (you can see its location by running ``pycrofluidics.where_is_the_config_file()``).
 If this keeps happening, you can also supply the device name directly to the objects, e.g. ``pycrofluidics.OB1elve(deviceName="ASRL3::INSTR")`` to override the default.
 So you don't have to keep changing the default values.

 > I have more than one of the same device.
-Can I still use this code
+Can I still use this code?

 Yes.
 You should supply the correct device name when creating the connection (e.g. ``pycrofluidics.OB1elve(deviceName="ASRL3::INSTR")``) instead of relying on the config file.
 It should *just work*™ that way.
 You can also define multiple devices in the config files, like this: